tytydraco/yessleep/out/My_university_has_an_abandoned_building_thats_scrubbed_from_the_map.md

 It's not cinematic.
 It's not the kind of scary that makes a good story.
 It's the kind of wrong that's harder to describe the wrongness of a place that should have people in it and doesn't.
 The parking lot behind you is still functional.
 There are cars in it.
 And then you cross those tracks and the ambient noise of the university just... stops.
 No voices.
 No distant music from a dorm window.
 No hum of anything.
 Just the buildings, and the dark, and the feeling that you've stepped slightly sideways from the campus you know.

+The building itself just felt wrong.
+It seemed barely like a student apartment building at all, from its shape to its white color, it was more reminiscent of a psych ward than anywhere a student was meant to live voluntarily.
+The way even the building itself was nearly a 10 minute walk beyond the next university owned building, like the school itself was trying to hide it like a twisted secret.
+It all gave off an eerie, almost dare I say haunted vibe.
 I stood there for maybe ten minutes.
-I was looking at the windows.
+I was looking at the windows, not really sure at what, this was at least supposed to be an abandoned building.

 On the third floor, a light came on.
 It wasn't a normal room light, it was the dim, sickly yellow of a flickering fluorescent.
 In that light, I saw a silhouette.
 It was standing perfectly still, face pressed against the pane, just... watching the parking lot.
 Watching me.
 Not like someone looking out, but like someone trying to see if there was still a world outside.
 It didn't look like a ghost exactly.
 It looked like someone who had forgotten how to be human.
 It didn't move until I did.
 When I took a step back, it vanished, and the light cut out instantly.
 No click.
 Just darkness.
 I turned around to run and almost tripped over it, a grave of sorts on the other side of the road, on it, flowers, glass shards, a name, and other trinkets.

+I faced the Triad building once more, another light was on, this time on a different floor, different side.

 I ran.
 I didn’t wait to see who else was watching.